alokpatra/aws-cloudwatch/README.md

 # Read Me

+# Updates
+Date of Release: 25th Jan 2019
+Release No: V1.1
+Additions
+- Support for Ubuntu
+- Check the Distributions
+- Set frequency for exporting the metrics.
+Default is every 5mins.

 This contains ansible playbooks to deploy / install the aws-cloudwatch-agent on VMs and set the cron job to export the metrics to cloudwatch.
 The agent is required to capture the memory and disk metrics that are NOT available by default on Cloudwatch.
 Minor changes to the perl script ( provided by AWS ) have been done to also export other memory metrics which I found quite useful.
 The metrics in additions to the base script provided by amazon are: